fabsig/GPBoost/README.md

 - Add GPU support for Gaussian processes

 #### Methodological issues
+- Implement an approach such that computations scale well (memory and time) for Gaussian process models for non-Gaussian data
 - Add a spatio-temporal Gaussian process model (e.g. a separable one)
 - Add possibility to predict latent Gaussian processes and random effects (e.g. random coefficients)